• The Royal Logistic Corps

 • Communications Troop

-JHSS is an integral part of Joint Helicopter Command (JHC) and is utilised in a variety of roles, including: providing aid after natural disasters and delivering mission critical support on operations.
+JHSS is an integral part of Joint Aviation Command (JAC) and is utilised in a variety of roles, including providing aid after natural disasters and delivering mission critical support on operations.
 JHSS is deployed all over the world, making it a challenging and extremely exciting place to work.

-JHSS works closely with the RAF and its fleet of helicopters, using their underslung load capability to get vital kit and equipment quickly and safely to where it is needed most.
-The Chinook is the main platform the Squadron uses because of its excellent underslung load capability.
-Other helicopters such as the Puma are also used.
+JHSS works closely with UK Military Support Helicopters, using their underslung load capability to get vital equipment quickly to where it is needed.
+The main rotary platform the Squadron works with is the Chinook because of its excellent underslung load capability.
+Other helicopter types including Merlin, Wildcat and Apache are also supported by JHSS.

-When arriving at JHSS, all new members will undertake specialist training on how to prepare and hook an underslung load to the bottom of an aircraft safely.
-This can be anything from an armoured vehicle to an ISO container - preparing personnel for the wide range of detachments they could be assigned to.
+When arriving at JHSS, all new members will undertake specialist training on how to prepare, rig and hook an underslung load to the bottom of an aircraft.
+The loads could be anything from an armoured vehicle to an international intermodal container - preparing personnel for the wide range of detachments they could be assigned to.

-JHSS employs a selection of RLC tradesmen and women, including:
+JHSS employs a selection of Royal Logistic Corps (RLC) trades, including:

 Sporting Opportunities